 The full account of this lifetime is told in the Vidhurapandita Jataka (#545), while the Catu-Posathika Jataka only relates this single incident from that story.

-Each felt their virtue was superior to the others, so they went to the palace to ask the Bodhisatta which of them was truly the greatest.
+Each king felt his virtue was superior to the others, so they went to the palace to ask the Bodhisatta which of them was truly the greatest.
 After all four kings shared their stories of virtue, the Bodhisatta declared them equal, like the spokes of a wheel.
-All greatly pleased with this answer, they praised the Bodhisatta’s incomparable wisdom and gave him gifts: a robe made of heavenly silk (Indra), a golden garland (the garuda king), a jewel (the naga king), and one thousand cows (the human king).
+All greatly pleased with this answer, they praised the Bodhisatta’s incomparable wisdom and gave him gifts: a jewel (the naga king), a golden garland (the garuda king), a robe made of heavenly silk (Indra), and one thousand cows (the human king).

 In the Lifetime of the Buddha

 One day some of the Buddha’s disciples were discussing his supreme wisdom; in particular, how he was so quick-witted that he always crushed his opponents’ arguments, even reducing revered sages to silence.
 When the Buddha heard them talking about it, he said it was no big deal that he could convince others because he had reached enlightenment.
-Then he told them this story so they knew he’d been able to do the same in the past too.
+Then he told them this story so they knew that he’d also been able to do the same in the past.

 Indra, the naga king, the garuda king, and the Bodhisatta’s king were earlier births of Anuruddha, Sariputta, Moggallana, and Ananda, four of the Buddha’s top disciples.